zgo23/learn-programming/docs/react/build-fullstack-with-cloud.md

 ## AWS AppSync

 -   AWS AppSync is a managed API layer that uses GraphQL to make it easy for applications to interact with any data source, REST API, or microservice.
+-   AppSync is a managed service that allows us to deploy a GraphQL API, resolvers, and data sources quickly and easily using the Amplify CLI.

 ## Amazon DynamoDB